 5.1 The immediate financial impact of the above policy approach, assuming that no other changes are made, would be that the sums of money that are currently recovered via the criminal law system (£741,182 in the 2013/2014 period), would no longer be as readily recoverable.
 As explained in the November paper, however, it would be open to us to use the civil courts to recover losses, though this is a more time consuming process, and there is greater scope for assets to be hidden from view.
+The recovery rate per case pursued through the Civil Courts will be difficult to ascertain given that a number of Subpostmasters subject to criminal proceedings are in financial difficulties, the impact of this on the recovery process is unknown.

 5.2 However, if POL can deal with problems that arise in subpostmasters' offices before they turn in to significant financial losses, the financial impact of any change in the prosecutions policy should be greatly reduced.
-This in part is the aim of the Business Improvement Programme (BIP), the key elements of which include:
+This in part is the aim of the BIP, the key elements of which include: